-If only we'd tried #4 sooner...
+If only we'd tried #3 sooner...

 Some call it soothing; others call it one sizable time suck.
-Whether you enjoy grocery shopping or not, you probably wouldn’t mind getting back an hour or two each week that you’d otherwise spend roaming the aisles for dairy products, deodorant, and dog food.
-Here, we’ve rounded up all the ways you can up your efficiency at the store—because less time shopping means more time with your loved ones (or your favorite Netflix show).
+Whether you enjoy grocery shopping or not, you probably wouldn’t mind getting back an hour or two each week that you’d otherwise spend roaming the aisles for dairy products, deodorant, and dog food—especially given the fact that we continue to endure a worldwide pandemic.

 Before you leave the house, take inventory.
 There’s no need to buy an extra bottle of ketchup or box of cereal if you’ve got some hidden behind all the other pantry goods.

 You can also intentionally plan your meals for the week around what items you already own.
 Building breakfasts, lunches, and dinners around using up the bottom of that jam jar or carton of eggs means you’ll save money, space, and time.

 Highlight items by section in the store—i.e., pink for produce; yellow for frozen foods—so you go in with a game plan.
 If you use a paper list, keep it pinned to the front of your fridge with a pen nearby so family members can add to it as things run out (and set an alarm in your phone to go off an hour before you typically shop so you don’t forget it).
 If you’d rather go hands-free, the voice-enabled Google Home will let you dictate grocery lists out-loud before transcribing them and sending to your smart device.
 You’ll find it neatly typed out in your phone when you’re at the store.

 Getting groceries first thing in the morning or at the end of the day means prime parking and short checkout lines.
 You can also use Google’s Popular Times feature to find out the store’s least busy hours.